rddl-network/rddl-tropic01-esp32/README.md

 * A disciplined, modern secure channel with a simple counter-nonce rule.
 * Straightforward L3 commands that do exactly what they say.

 The most common snags—CRC placement, handshake hash order, AES-GCM key direction, and nonce discipline—are easy to avoid if you follow the steps here.
-Combine this document with your working C demo and the Python reference, and you’ll have a reliable, testable foundation for secure key operations on ESP32-P4.
+Combine this document with your working C demo and the reference, and you’ll have a reliable, testable foundation for secure key operations on ESP32-P4.

 If you’d like this as a printable PDF or a developer-facing README tailored to your repository, I can format it accordingly.